 Trust and relationships go hand-in-hand.
 In some ways, this word trust has become overused and underestimated.
 To truly trust means to unconditionally love and to be completely vulnerable.
-Also, you can getting hurt if you trust others.
+Also, getting hurt if you trust others can happen.
 Nobody wants that.

 Some have even gone as far as to take the word “trust” out of their vocabulary.
 In contrast, not trusting results in a piece of unfulfilled love and potential.
 The true essence of trust is lost – can we really trust?

 We are bombarded with deceiving advertisements, camouflaged politicians, naysayers, and empty promises.
 This epidemic has hit and damaged the core foundation of what our society is built on – families and relationships.